mesophil/scrapy-pg/README.md

 A web scraper designed to shop at uniqlo.

-After activating the virtual enrionment, navigate to `/uni_scraper/`, and run:
+After activating the virtual environment, navigate to `/uni_scraper/`, and run:

 `bash scrape.sh`